RgenselGitHub/Portfolio/index.md

 # Welcome to Riley Gensel's Portfolio!

-## Click one of the links below to see one of the case studies I have done.
+## Click one of the links below to see one of the case studies I have done!

 ### Google Data Analytics Case